Egypt: Cairo hit by deadly explosion | DW | 05.08.2019

 The reactions:

-So far Egypt has not released an official statement indicating that the explosion was a terrorist attack.

-State-run Cairo University, with which the National Cancer Institute is affiliated, denied claims that the explosion had taken place inside the centre or that the fire had spread to the centre.
+State-run Cairo University, which hosts the National Cancer Institute, denied claims that the explosion had taken place inside the center or that the fire had spread to the center.

-"All the patients and workers at the centre are well," the university said.
+"All the patients and workers at the center are well," the university said.

+Health Minister Hala Zaid told Egyptian television channel CBC Extra the number of deaths but did not comment on the causes of the explosion, only that the incident took place in front of the hospital and not inside, as initially speculated.

+The health minister said that ambulances were sent to the hospital to transfer patients to other hospitals.
+Zaid added that the search continues for other bodies that could have fallen into the Nile River in front of the hospital.

 More to come.